 - Better rates elsewhere?
 Interest rates have risen slightly recently, but banks are typically slow to pass on the rise to savers.
 It helps to shop around to find out where you can get the best deal.

 Whether you want to lock away your money for a fixed amount of time, or need to be able to access it whenever required, the broad range of RBS savings accounts means you should find one to suit your needs.
-Don’t forget to check our other savings reviews first though, to make sure RBS is right for you and see how it weighs up against other savings providers.
+Don’t forget to check our best savings reviews first though, to make sure RBS is right for you and see how it weighs up against other savings providers.

 More guides on Finder